JustAjani/Knight-s-Conquest/README.md

 ### July 24, 2024
 - **Implemented a state machine**: Hoping to fix most of the spinning animation effect while switching through states...works for skeleton and goblin.
 [No so much for the Mushroom and the Flying Eye]
 - **Animations Fix**: After the state machine was implemented alot of things broke including movement animation.
 Now that's fixed
+- **Flip Direction Fixed**: I added a delay to the flip trigger so the directions change to frequently causing the spinning effect. [it was that simple but too me eternity to figure out...the power of underlooking stuff]

 ### July 25, 2024
 - **Refactoring Hel**l: Everything is broken...[audio and animation wise[for based enemy that is]]